The Truth About “Natural” Perfumes: What Are Isolates and How to Spot Them

 Brands that use isolates responsibly usually disclose:

-Skin safety test results or dilution levels
+Skin safety test results or dilution levels of "natural isolates" and "synthetic isolates".

 🌱 Clean brands will say: “No Isolates" or "0% Isolates" or "Perfume: (Essential Oils)"